dowjones/lease/README.md

 ## Usage

 The following will drop all requests that come in while the lock has been taken out and not yet released.
+Note that it is up to the client to choose what to do when another resource has acquired the lease.

 ```js
 var Lease = require('./'),